fusonic/php-extensions/packages/assert/README.md

 ## About

-This assertion library extends [beberlei/assert](https://github.com/beberlei/assert) with features to improve error message details.
+This assertion library extends [beberlei/assert](https://github.com/beberlei/assert) with convenient chaining functionality to improve error message details.

 * Wraps all chained and non-chained assertion errors in the same exception object.